top of page

 Stipend: Unpaid, but the program is free (there is a $25 application feed)

-Application deadline: Usually the end of January
+Application deadline: Usually at the end of January

 Program dates: Varies by year, mid-June to mid-August (8-week program)